The Widow, Alligators and the Third President.

 She kept trying to add to my notoriety

 saying that I earned it.
-She once took William to Monticello where it and her
+When I was in Washington she once took William to Monticello where it and her

 had the house completely to themselves for two days as no one would go inside.